Shape: Silvery False Spleenwort is a tall soft green color fern forming a leafy clump. It grows from a black creeping rhizome.

 Silvery False Spleenwort's range in North America if the eastern half of the continent, excepting Florida.
 Minnesota and Ontario are on the western edge of the range.
 Within Minnesota however, it has only been found in 5 counties of the SE corner - Fillmore, Houston, Olmsted, Wabasha and Winona.
 The species is listed on the Minnesota "Special Concern" plant list.
 In Wisconsin it is widely found.

-There are about 50 species of the genus Deparia in the world but only this one species in this geographic area.
-It has been assigned several botanical names in the past.
+There are about 50 species of the genus Deparia in the world but only this one species is in the central and NE region of North America.
+It has been assigned several botanical names in the past as noted above.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.